etpans/proxima/README.md

 - Added click animation for buttons
 - Removed dead assests
 - Other minor changes (changes to color, settings tab, notifications, etc)
+- Right click to edit sliders (from ctrl-click)
+- Created autoload function to settings